MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-synchronous-batch.md

     - Custom image source disk can be one of the three types: 1.
 Snapshot, 2.
 Manageddisk, 3.
 VHD.
         - Currently we recommend the source to be Snapshot.
 Storage has scale limits which stops Azure Batch from scaling beyond 2500 VMs at once.

+### Containers

+In case you have containerized you game in Linux containers, there are pre-baked images to run the containers.
+See [https://docs.microsoft.com/azure/batch/batch-docker-container-workloads](Run container applications on Azure Batch) to learn how to create a pool of compute nodes that support running container tasks, and then run container tasks on the pool.

+Refer to the **microsoft-azure-batch** publisher documented in [this link](https://docs.microsoft.com/azure/batch/batch-linux-nodes#list-of-virtual-machine-images) for the available Linux images.

 ## Deployment template

 Have a look at the [general guidelines documentation](./general-guidelines.md#naming-conventions) that includes an article summarizing the naming rules and restrictions for Azure services.